jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

 ```

 The CXL_MBOX_OP_GET_DC_CONFIG (Get Dynamic Capacity Configuration, 0x4800) command will be
-send to the device to get the DCD info.
+sent to the device to get the DCD info.

-### Qemu log of the CCI command
+### QEMU log of the CCI command
 ```
 CXL Command: set=0x48 cmd=0x00 (DCD_GET_DC_CONFIG) len_in=2
   Payload (hex):